Shotley Bridge: Shotley Bridge Hospital

 Shotley Bridge Hospital originated with the acquisition of the Whinney House Estate in 1912.
 The site was initially used as a tuberculosis hospital but served as a facility for the care of people with mental problems being known as "Shotley Bridge Mental Defectives Colony" from 1927 to 1940, when it was converted to an Emergency Hospital to cope with the Second World War, particularly providing plastic surgery, becoming a general hospital in 1948.
 Although it was once one of the largest of the Northern Region services have been transferred elsewhere, most of the buildings demolished for housing and the current hospital is a much smaller group of modern buildings operating as a community hospital.

-Other Buildings and Public Houses
+Other buildings and public houses

 Crown and Crossed Swords public house in Shotley Bridge.

 In the Victorian boom time, the village was often referred to as a town with such enthusiasm that a Town Hall was actually built in 1860.
 It is one of several buildings from this period in Neogothic style.
 Another is Shotley Hall by Edward Robson.
 There are other grand houses from this period which are some of the many listed buildings in the area.
 While the Wesleyan Chapel was demolished, its Sunday School remains and is now the Village Hall.
 The clergyman's house (vicarage) is now known as The Manse.
 The 1876 Temperance Hall is now the Assembly Rooms.
 The Crown and Crossed Swords hotel includes what was once a separate establishment, The Commercial.